farhatabbas1998/MastermindGame/README.md

 # MastermindGame
-this is a simple game i created using C language. just for fun
+this is a simple mastermind game i created using C language. just for fun